 8.3 If the Member wishes to withdraw from the agreement before the expiry of the 12-month period, the Member is obliged to pay a fee corresponding to the remaining installment amounts.
-This means that if, for example, 3 months of the bonding period remains when the Member resigns, he will have to pay a fee of three months membership according to. the price per month at the time of membership.
+This means that if, for example, 3 months of the binding period remains when the Member resigns, he will have to pay a fee of three months membership according to. the price per month at the time of membership.

 8.4 SSkimore has the right to suspend a Member and its account, and terminate the Membership Agreement with immediate effect if the Member materially breaches the Membership Agreement.
 Considerable material breaches include:

 (i) Failure to pay monthly membership fees and other fees, in spite of debt collection notices or other forms of teasing.

 (ii) Substantial breach of the Member's obligations under Chapter 6, including the Member's failure to comply with a written or oral warning from Skimore.

 9. Intellectual property rights